-Access is from either Leirvassbu or Spiterstulen lodges.
+Access to the mountain is from either Leirvassbu or Spiterstulen lodges.

-There's no bus to Leirvassbu so if, like me, you come by public transport you'll have to tackle the longer walk in from Spiterstulen to the NNE.
+There are bus transportation from Oslo and Bergen to Lom and train from Oslo to Otta.
+There's no bus to Leirvassbu so if you come by public transport you'll have to tackle the longer walk in from Spiterstulen to the NNE.

 Spiterstulen can be reached by a bus from Lom (twice a day during the summer).
 Lom is reached by bus direct from Gardemoen or by train from Gardemoen to Otta and bus from Otta to Lom (cheaper than the direct bus if you pre book the train journey).